mfem/web/src/integration.md

 element.

-`IntegrationRule` objects are in turn collected together into the `IntegrationRules` global object.
+`IntegrationRule` objects are in turn collected together into the `IntRules` global object.
 This object constructs and caches all `IntegrationRule` objects requested by the calling program.
-On one hand the `IntegrationRules` global object is a container class which categorizes `IntegrationRule` objects by element type and order of accuracy but more importantly it is responsible for allocating `IntegrationRule` objects and populating them with appropriate `IntegrationPoint` objects.
+On one hand the `IntRules` global object is a container class which categorizes `IntegrationRule` objects by element type and order of accuracy but more importantly it is responsible for allocating `IntegrationRule` objects and populating them with appropriate `IntegrationPoint` objects.

-It is also possible to sidestep the `IntegrationRules` global object and setup custom `IntegrationRule` objects.
+It is also possible to sidestep the `IntRules` global object and setup custom `IntegrationRule` objects.
 These custom integration rules can then be passed to `BilinearFormIntegrator` or `LinearFormIntegrator` objects (using custom integration rules with mixed meshes currently requires specialized handling).

 ## Coordinate Transformations